Curious where to eat in Dubrovnik on your next visit? In this post, we share the best restaurants in Dubrovnik for all budgets and travel styles.

 Bosancica

-A small food joint in Lapad neighborhood, Bosancica is specialized in Bosnian-style sweet and sour pastries.
+A small food joint in the Lapad neighborhood, Bosancica serves Bosnian-style sweet and sour pastries.
 Here you can buy real Bosnian burek and pies, including meat, potato, cheese, spinach, pumpkin, and apple pie.
 They sell them by grams, and a 100 g of phyllo dough-filled pastry costs 1 to 2 € depending on the filling.
-Sometimes they add to the menu different variations of basically the same style of food.
 Here you can also sample a couple of traditional Bosnian desserts like baklava, tulumba, hurmasice.

 Dubrovnik Restaurants With The View

 Sometimes eating out in Dubrovnik isn’t only about great food but also about lovely settings, wonderful views, and enjoying the company of family, friends, or a significant other.
-If you are looking for Dubrovnik restaurants with a view, Panorama, Komarda, Pjerin, Proto, Victoria, and Nautika fit the bill.
+If you are looking for a place to eat in Dubrovnik with a great view, Panorama, Pjerin, Prora, Victoria, and Nautika fit the bill.

-Dubrovnik cable car restaurant, Panorama is one of Dubrovnik restaurants with the best view over the old town, the Adriatic, and the small islands.
+Dubrovnik cable car restaurant, Panorama, atop the Mount Srd, has one of the best views over the old town, city walls, the Adriatic, and the small islands.
 People come here for the view but stay for the food.

-Hotel Villa Dubrovnik’s Pjerin, hotel Excelsior’s Prora, and Villa Orsula’s Victoria restaurants all have amazing seaside settings and wonderful views over Dubrovnik’s old town and the sea.
-They are all fine dining establishments with attentive service, sophisticated food, high prices, and a nice setting perfect for a romantic dinner with a view.
-Pjerin is a Michelin-recommended restaurant serving Mediterranean classics with a modern twist, Victoria serves Peruvian-Adriatic fusion food, while Prora is a beach restaurant with light Mediterranean cuisine.
+Hotel Villa Dubrovnik’s Pjerin, hotel Excelsior’s Prora, and Villa Orsula’s Victoria restaurants all have amazing seaside settings and wonderful views over the old town and the sea.
+They are offer a fine dining experience with attentive service, sophisticated food, high prices, and a nice setting perfect for a romantic dinner with a view.

 A few restaurants in Dubrovnik can claim to have such a wonderful view of the city walls, Lovrjenac Fortress, and the sea as Nautika has!
-A fine dining establishment just out of the Pile Gate, Nautika is your go-to place for a special occasion and great desserts.
+Nautika is one of the best restauranst in Dubrovnik when it comes to location and views.
+A fine dining establishment just out of the Pile Gate, Nautika is your go-to place for special occasions and great desserts.

 Pizza in Dubrovnik